Last Updated on

 - Flooring should be made of stone or wood.
 Instead of vinyl flooring, for example, use wood, cement, cork or Limestone tiles.
 Vinyl (polyvinyl chloride, or PVC) is made of toxic plastic.

 - Cut down on the cookie-cutter, mass-produced look of your home’s interior by using recycled and recyclable materials (e.g., reclaimed wood, repurposed items) for furniture and decorations.
 For example, my father turned an old anaesthesia machine into a lamp.
 It may cost more money and/or time, but it’s creative, classy and unique.
 A quick visit to second-hand shops and recycling centres will show you what’s useful and available.

 - Where possible, use local materials to cut down on transportation costs and emissions.

 - Ensure you’re not cleaning your home with toxic cleaners, or all this hard work will be undone!
-Use old-school formulae, like those here, or try an eco friendly brand like Ecover.
+Use old-school formulae that you can easily make at home, like these recipes here, or try an eco friendly brand like Ecover.

 Main and second image: Moorehouse Interiors